ckaestne/seaibib/README.md

 > Fairly systematic and comprehensive list of possible security problems and corresponding controls and high-level strategies (not explicitly grounded or evaluated).
 Contains a useful architectural breakdown of the ML parts of a system, especially with regards to data.
 Could very well be used as a checklist during threat modeling.

+Wilhjelm, Carl, and Awad A. Younis. "[A threat analysis methodology for security requirements elicitation in machine learning based systems](https://qrs20.techconf.org/QRSC2020_FULL/pdfs/QRS-C2020-4QOuHkY3M10ZUl1MoEzYvg/891500a419/891500a419.pdf)."
+In *2020 IEEE 20th International Conference on Software Quality, Reliability and Security Companion (QRS-C)*, pp. 426-433.
+IEEE, 2020.

+> Discussion of how ML-specific attacks can be mapped to STRIDE threat modeling with an example in the “evaluation” section.
+Not grounded but plausible.

 See also this [annotated bibliography](https://berryvilleiml.com/references/).